spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

 which is in agreement with the annotations.
 The algorithm doesn't only guess the closest key, it lists all the keys with their respective distances to the center of effect, this information can be useful to know what other keys can be considered and how close those keys are.
 Inspecting the second most likely keys from the algorithm we can confirm that they also agree with the annotations (for measures 2,3 and 4).

-Now we finally can try to answer the question we initally made:
+Finally, we can try to answer the question we initally made:

 # In what key is "Hey Joe" by Jimi Hendrix?